guillermooo/sublime-undocs/source/file_management/projects.rst

 **Projects → Switch Project…** or **Projects → Quick Switch Project…**.

+When switching projects,
-Switching will close the current project and open the specified in the same window whereas opening will open a new window and open the project there.
+Sublime Text will close the current project and open the specified one in the same window,
+When opening a project,
+Sublime Text will open a new window and open the selected project there.

 Keyboard shortcuts related to projects: